-Just 20 years old, Shakur is a sensational young prospect at 126 pounds.
-One of the United States’ top amateur boxers in recent years, he had a tremendous career at the elite international level that peaked with the silver medal at the 2016 Olympic Games in Rio de Janiero, Brazil.
+Just 20 years old, Shakur is a one-year pro.
+A sensational young prospect at 126 pounds, he was one of the United States’ top amateur boxers in recent years.
+He had a tremendous career at the elite international level that peaked with his winning the silver medal at the 2016 Olympic Games in Rio de Janeiro, Brazil.

 He is managed as a professional by his hero, Andre Ward, along with James Prince and Josh Dubin, and trained by his grandfather, Wali Moses, and Kay Koroma.